0cjs/sedoc/app/gitlab.md

 ### Runners Cache

+See the [caching] documentation for full information.

 In GitLab 10.4+ you can manually [clear the runners cache][clear-cache] for any project from the __CI/CD > Pipelines__ page.
-If this isn't available, you can also clear the [cache key].
+If this isn't available, you can also change the [cache key].

+For earlier versions, if you don't want to change the cache key, you can delete the cache containers.
+These have names matching the glob `runner-*-cache-*` and each is associated with a Docker volume that should also be removed (but can't be removed until the container is removed).